chesterroh/mnist/README.md

 - (AI:DONE) Batch normalization from-scratch implementation
   ==> reference point is at: http://r2rt.com/implementing-batch-normalization-in-tensorflow.html

-- (AI) model save/restore
+- (AI:DONE) model save/restore
-- (AI) BN inference after saved model restore + I SHOULD test the model with 'is_training=False'
+- (AI:DONE) BN inference after saved model restore + I SHOULD test the model with 'is_training=False'
+    --- previous test accuracy w/o BN was around 97%, should there be any progress?

 - (AI:DONE) refactoring to inference/train/test module based on TF tutorial